sthysel/arch-install/README.md

 So, you are a security nut with shit to hide ?
-Of course you are, they have made perps of us all so use [this guide](https://wiki.archlinux.org/index.php/dm-crypt/encrypting_an_entire_system) to exersise the little power you assume you have left, you poor deluded 20'th century fool.
+Of course you are, they have made perps of us all so use [this guide](https://wiki.archlinux.org/index.php/dm-crypt/encrypting_an_entire_system) to exersise the little power you assume you have left, you poor deluded 21'th century peasant.

-Here is where you detroy the data on your M.2 disk and build a new Arch distro on top of its smoking ruin.
-Did you know that you could take it out, store it somewhere save, and stick a new one in, maybe even say a 1TB one.
+Here is where you destroy the data on your M.2 disk and build a new Arch distro on top of its smoking ruin.
+Did you know that you could take the M.2 out, store it somewhere save, and stick a new one in, maybe even say, a 1TB one ?
 Now you do.
 However, they do cost about AU$450 at the time of writing, so fuck that.